DDriggs00/mavlinkinterface/docs/active/dive.md

 throttle (int, optional):
 > The percentage of vertical thrust to use.
 > Default is 100

+absolute (boolean, optional):
+> When true, *depth* signifies the target depth, rather than the change in depth

 execMode (string, optional):
 > The execution mode to use for this command.
 Possible execution modes are: